LJBoxx/Baguette-esc/README.md

 # Baguette-ESC – Experimental Compact ESC Based on VESC

-**OpenESC** is an open-source, compact Electronic Speed Controller (ESC) inspired by the VESC platform.
+**BaguetteESC** is an open-source, compact Electronic Speed Controller (ESC) inspired by the VESC platform.
 It is designed to push boundaries in high-voltage motor control and explore innovative hardware concepts.
 ⚠️ **Please note: this project is in a very early stage and has not yet been tested.** Use at your own risk.

 ---